Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 All the output files will be stored in ``$ANNOgesic/output/PPI``.

-``best_results``: the results which have supported literatures. ``$STRAIN_without_strain.csv`` is the results of searching without specific strain. ``$STRAIN_with_strain.csv`` is the results of searching with specific strain.
-For example, Staphylococcus_aureus_8325_without_strain.csv is search with Staphylococcus aureus; Staphylococcus_aureus_8325_without_strain.csv is search with Staphylococcus aureus 8325. ``without_strain`` stores all interaction information which search without specific strain. ``with_strain`` stores all interaction information which search with specific strain.
+``best_results``: the results which have supported literatures(the text-mining (`PIE <http://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/PIE/>`_) score is high enough).
+``$STRAIN_without_strain.csv`` is the results of searching literatures without specific strain.
+``$STRAIN_with_strain.csv`` is the results of searching literatures with specific strain.
+For example, Staphylococcus_aureus_8325_without_strain.csv is search with Staphylococcus aureus; Staphylococcus_aureus_8325_without_strain.csv is search without Staphylococcus aureus.
+``without_strain`` stores all interaction information which search without specific strain.
+``with_strain`` stores all interaction information which search with specific strain.

 ``all_results``: the results of all protein-protein interaction.
-Even the text-mining(`PIE <http://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/PIE/>`_) score is too low, They still stores in this folder.
+(Even the text-mining(`PIE <http://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/PIE/>`_) score is too low), They still stores in this folder.

-``figures``: the thickness is represent how many literatures can be found for the interaction of two proteins.
+``figures``: the thickness is represent how many literatures can be found for the interaction of these two proteins.
 The solid line means there is some literatures which strongly support the interaction.
 The dash-dot line means the supported literatures are very weak.
-The dot line means there is no literatures support the interaction.
+The dot line means there is no literatures which can support the interaction.
 The color is the best score of the literatures of the interaction.
-Basically, these figures are generated from the ``best_results``

 subcellular_localization
 ------------------